-UW-Stout and Spanish instructors will jointly teach classes.
-Highlights will include visiting cultural sites in Barcelona and winery and vineyard tours in Mallorca.
-Students will have direct contact with winemakers and wine-making techniques.
-Other highlights of the trip include dining at Spanish restaurants, cultural site visits.
+Highlights of this Spanish adventure will include visiting cultural sites in Madrid and winery and vineyard tours in Mallorca where you will have direct contact with winemakers and wine-making techniques.
+Other highlights of the trip include dining at Spanish restaurants and cultural site visits.

-Students will be staying in 3-star hotels in Barcelona and Palma de Mallorca.
-Breakfast and a dinner buffet are included in the hotel stay.
+Meals: Breakfast and a dinner buffet are included in the hotel stay.
 As this is a food preparation class, students will be creating most of their lunches or dining in fine restaurants.
 Lunches on weekends are not included.

 Travel: Group flights will be purchased for all students.
 Flight costs are already included in the program fee.
 The faculty leader will accompany the students on the flight.

 Passport: All students must have a valid U.S. passport for entrance into Spain.
 The current passport fee is $135.
 If you already have a U.S. passport, be sure to check the dates of validity as it must be valid for at least six months beyond the return date to the U.S.